 Woodsy Buitenplaats Doornburgh

-Buitenplaats Doorburgh is located along the Vecht.
+Buitenplaats Doornburgh is located along the Vecht.
 It’s a beautiful area where you can walk endlessly across lots of little bridges.
 You’ll be enchanted by the silence and nature.
 Besides a gorgeous 17th-century country house, you’ll also find a cloister in this beautiful park – or more precisely a priory, where nuns lived for a long time.
 After the last three nuns left, it was time for a new purpose.
 The silence has now made way for buzzing conversation, the clinking of cutlery, and loud laughter after a few good glasses of wine.

 Three chefs and a restaurant

 At De Zusters restaurant you’re visiting three chefs, and they welcome guests with lots of enthusiasm.
 The three gentlemen all have a tie to Utrecht.
-Chef Leon Mazaraic is known from Podium onder de Dom in Utrecht.
+Chef Leon Mazairac is known from Podium onder de Dom in Utrecht.
 Chef Roy Wiggers is from the former Luce, where Florent is now located.
 And after experiencing his own adventure, Niels van Zijl, who had worked with both chefs, reunited with them.
 Together they started a new adventure in Doornburgh: De Zusters.

 Entering a world of imagination at De Zusters